awesome-astra/datasets/README.md

 # Datasets

-This repository proposes a listing a compiled datasets to be used in different demos and integrations with Astra.
+This repository proposes a listing of compiled datasets to be used in different demos and integrations with Astra.

 ## Referentials Data